Form validation

 }

-The method checks if the value is empty, null or the lenght is 0 and if so returns false.
+.
 Spaces does not count as characters.
 An input containing only spaces is considered empty.

 $Form->validate('input_field', "Hello World!")->isFilled();